This post may contain affiliate links. Please read our disclosure policy.

 Cue all of the nostalgic feelings because Hamburger Helper is making a comeback — and this One-Pot Hamburger Helper is still just as simple.

 Raise your hands if you grew up on Hamburger Helper?
 My momma made it all the time and I mean, we can all agree that stuff is freaking delicious and pretty genius!
 But good grief, if I only knew then what I knew now I would have NEVER put that stuff in my body.
 It is just packed full of fake and horrible ingredients!
 So let’s clean it up with this One-Pot Hamburger Helper.
+And if you’re looking for a take on their Italian Shells and Cheese, check out my One-Pot Italian Shells and Cheese.

 But, Hamburger Helper is freaking delicious, easy, and saves a Mom’s life for dinner when she doesn’t have time to think or cook dinner!
 So Amen to that.
 However, I made this clean version for my kiddos the other day, and WOW, its delicious.
 Plus, it doesn’t take any longer than the toxic filled boxed version!
 So you momma’s out there with picky kids and husbands, rejoice!
 This is the answer to your prayers.